austin-rey/react-survey/README.md

 # Survey Creator
-Design and build surveys to gain feedback on a perticular subject.
+Design and build surveys to gain feedback on a particular subject.